oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

     - Click on the Workloads filter.
     ![workload-filter-list](images/workload-filter-list.png)

-    - Select the item *bitnami-wordpress*.
+    - Select a workload from the list.
      ![workload-filter-wordpress](images/workload-filter-wordpress.png)

 2. Add a node running in ***wpexapp*** to Node filter.